 - 1. Instructors will make known to their classes their policy concerning the effect of absence on the student's grade.
 Students are not automatically entitled to a certain number of absences. - 2.
 Instructors may bar from a final examination any student whose absence they consider excessive or whose class work is not deserving of credit.
 Any student who misses more than a third of the sessions may expect to be barred from final examination.
 In such cases, the course grade will be recorded as F. - 3.
-Instructors who observe frequent absence or tardiness of a student in their classes should report this to the Office of the Dean of Studies.
+Instructors who observe frequent absence or tardiness of a student in their classes should report this to the Associate Dean of the Faculty for Academic Advising.